qkzk/fm/development.md

 - [ ] FEAT PLUGIN: replace float term by something else ? see reddit
 - [x] color search results in display & tree
 - [x] FIX: right click shouldn't do anything in fuzzy finding
+- [x] FEAT: middle click in fuzzy should open like in normal / tree display mode

 - **NO MORE FEATURES** it's enough for v0.2.1
   - [ ] read every commit